RingCentral Fax Review

 As we can see from the features, there is more than one way to send a fax: using FaxOut, your email, or directly from Microsoft Office.
 Of all these, the one you will use most will be the one that involves using your email.

-RingCentral is compatible with Gmail.
+RingCentral is a Google fax service, meaning it is compatible with Gmail.
 Thanks to this, you can send a fax in the same way you send an ordinary email, with some differences that you can see in this guide to send online fax.

 Outgoing faxes need to be sent to this address: faxnumber@rcfax.
 Just swap faxnumber with the recipient's 10-digit number.
 The document you want to fax will be attached either from your computer or from Google Drive.
 If you want to attach Drop or Dropbox documents you'll have to send the fax from Ringcentral's FaxOut.